What is Audio Service Is Not Running Error?

 If your computer has more than one account(user account and guest account) then some of the settings might differ.
-However, most guest accounts have windows default settings which are similar to user’s accounts, but it might have changed.
-Here is how to check log on settings for audio services,
+However, most guest accounts have windows default settings that are similar to users’ accounts, but they might have changed.
+Here is how to check the logon settings for audio services,

 - Now find audio services and go to settings, then select Log on

 - Now select Log on as a local system account and click on the apply button.
 Reboot your system and check for the error.

 - If you still face the same problem, go back to audio services properties and now select “This account” retype the password and click on apply.